 Visitors are transported back in time to the roaring 20s in Vancouver.
 Walk through the town as period-clothed townsfolk welcome you and show you how locals lived life during this time.

-In November and December, a Heritage Christmas event is held at the museum.
+In November and December, a heritage Christmas event is held at the museum.
 Enjoy Christmas lights and a fun scavenger hunt at the celebration when looking for what to do in Vancouver in December.

 Museum of Anthropology

 Traditional and contemporary artworks fill this iconic building.
 Conventional totem poles guard the front in a jarring juxtaposition to the modern structure of the museum.
-Inside, you’ll find many more instances of new co-existing with old in the beautiful artworks and exhibitions.
+Inside, you’ll find many more instances of new coexisting with old in the beautiful artworks and exhibitions.

 11. Go Ice Skating for Free in Robson Square

 We all love free things, and Robson Square knows that.
 The plaza is one of the city’s most important landmarks and hosts many community celebrations.
 In winter, a semi-indoor skating rink is open for both young and old to enjoy.
-Skate rentals cost about $5, but it is free if you bring your own, so it’s an affordable activity when looking for what to do in Vancouver during winter.
+Skate rentals cost about $5, but it’s free if you bring your own, so it’s an affordable activity when looking for what to do in Vancouver during the winter.